Skip to main content

 There are some drawbacks for business owners choosing an S-corp.
 This type of business requires more formal business procedures than an LLC, including maintaining specially detailed records of business dealings and a requirement to hold regular meetings of stakeholders or investors.

-If you’re considering taking your business public, an S-corp may not be the best choice, as Colorado law limits the number and type of shareholders allowed.
+If you’re considering taking your business public, an S-corp may not be the best choice, as the law limits the number and type of shareholders allowed.
 We also noted that an S-corporation offers valuable “pass-through” tax benefits, but this may lead the IRS to scrutinize your business and personal tax returns more closely.

 As a business owner, you may find that an S-corporation’s benefits outweigh any potential drawbacks.
 Our Colorado business formation can help you with the initial set-up of your business and guide you through the business formation process.
 Call Volpe Law LLC today for a complimentary discovery call.
+Keep in mind, we are not tax lawyers.
+This blog is informational only.
+In addition to legal counsel, you will want to consult with qualified tax professionals prior to deciding on the best entity for your business!

 Volpe Law is committed to answering your questions about Civil Litigation, Real Estate, Construction, Business Litigation, Breach of Contract, Tort Litigation, Mechanics’ Liens, and Contract Review & Drafting in Colorado.

-Mon, Tue, Wed, Thu, Fri: 09:00am - 05:00pm
+Mon, Tue, Wed, Thu, Fri

 The material on this site and on any third-party web site link included on the Volpe Law, LLC website is for informational purposes only.
 Nothing on this website may be construed as legal advice.
 Laws frequently change and therefore this content is not necessarily up to date, nor comprehensive.
 Contact us or another attorney with any legal questions specific to your matter.
 You may contact us by calling us at 720-770-3457 or completing a complimentary discovery call.
 Using this website, filling out any forms, or communicating with Volpe Law, LLC through this site does not form an attorney/client relationship.
 Your matter may be subject to time limitations.
 You may be barred from taking any action if you do not timely act.
 Using or interacting with this website does not constitute your reliance on Volpe Law, LLC to take any action to represent you or preserve any claim that you may have or may assert.
 Please see Terms of Use for further information.